-“From hysterical laughter on crazy Hanoi cycle tours to overnight trains with wine and conversation flowing into the early hours, it was such a heartening testament to the common human spirit to see people from different countries, backgrounds and life experience pull together.
-We supported each other through two intense weeks in close quarters with high energy, great humour and love.
-From the first day it did not feel like a solos tour group, it felt like a group of friends who had flown out to explore another friend’s home turf.”
+When Neil Mills travelled to Vietnam and Cambodia, he found solace in his fellow travellers.
+He says, “From hysterical laughter on a crazy Hanoi cycle tour to an overnight train with wine and conversation flowing into the early hours, it was such a heartening testament to the common human spirit to see people from different countries, backgrounds and life experience pulling together.
+We supported each other through two intense weeks in close quarters, with high energy, great humour and love.
+From the first day, it did not feel like a tour group for solo travellers.
+Instead, it felt like a group of friends who had flown out to explore another friend’s home turf.”

 “I couldn’t have hoped for a better group”

-“I couldn’t have hoped to share so many once-in-a-lifetime experiences with a better group.
-We’re still in touch via WhatsApp and I love looking back at all the cool photos that we’ve shared.
-I had reservations about sharing a room but I definitely wouldn’t think twice about doing this on future trips; special shout-out my amazing American roommate!
-Three of my fellow travellers were also from the UK so we’ve met up several times since our return, including a South African wine tasting event (seeing as we’re such experts now…)”
+Lucy Harris travelled to South Africa.
+She says, “I couldn’t have hoped to share so many once-in-a-lifetime experiences with a better group.
+We’re still in touch via WhatsApp and I love looking back at all the cool photos we’ve shared.
+I had reservations about sharing a room but I definitely wouldn’t think twice about doing this on future trips.
+Special shout-out to my amazing American roommate.
+Three of my fellow travelers were, like me, from the UK.
+We’ve met up several times since our return, including a South African wine tasting event, seeing as we’re such experts now.”

-“They are people that I would socialise with anyway”
+“They are people that I would socialize with anyway”

-“I didn’t want to travel completely on my own, I wanted to experience it with others.
+For Lindsay Ferry, a career break traveling lead her to new friendships.
+She says, “I didn’t want to travel to Chile completely on my own, I wanted to experience it with others.
 I’m very social.
-The great thing about Flash Pack is the people I’ve met on the group holidays through them.
-They are people that I would socialise with anyway.
-And actually, these will be friends for a very long time.
-Also, I get continual ideas about places people have gone to, and how they’ve done it.
-There’s many things you can do that are really affordable.”
+The great thing about Flash Pack is the people I’ve met on the group trips through them.
+They are people that I would socialize with anyway.
+And actually, they will be friends for life.
+Through knowing them, I get a constant flow of ideas and inspiration about places they’ve been to and how they’ve done it.
+There’s so many things you can do.”

 “Everyone was up for a good time”

-“Everyone was just very welcoming, everyone was up for a good time.
+Agnes travelled to Peru and returned with more than just memories.
+She says, “Everyone was just very welcoming on the trip, everyone was up for a good time.
 It’s people that just fancy doing something together and are always up for a new adventure.
 You get to experience the country a lot more than if you would have done it with your friends, I think.
-It was one of the best holidays we’ve ever had, and we’re still friends as a group, and we’re still in touch and meet up.”
+It was one of the best trips I’ve ever had.
+We’re still friends as a group, still in touch and meet up.”

 “You build up friendships that last”

-“It’s the perfect package.
-With the space of a couple of hours, you will have built up a friendship with people that will last.
-And going with a new group of people just opens up a whole world of experience, I guess.
-Meeting people that you wouldn’t necessarily come across in normal life.
-Making new friends, meeting people from different countries.
-For me, it adds to the experience.
-It’s really, really good.”
+Craig travelled to Peru and found the group trip to be the perfect package.
+He says, “Within the space of a couple of hours, you will have built up friendships with people that will last.
+And going with a new group of people to Peru just opens up a whole world of experience.
+Meeting people that you wouldn’t necessarily come across in normal life, making new friends, meeting people from different countries.
+For me, it all added to the experience.
+It was really, really good.”

 “I’ve got to meet so many wonderful people”

-“I’ve got to meet and travel with so many wonderful people at Flash Pack.
-I’ve also made friends from all over the world and have visited several of them during my travels.
-This was a perk I didn’t plan on and it turned out that having a flexible approach to my travels has been a huge benefit as I’ve been able to adjust when I learn about a new place (or person) I want to visit.”
+Teha Kennard had no idea she’d make genuine friendships on multiple Flash Pack tips.
+She says, “I’ve got to meet and travel with so many wonderful people at Flash Pack.
+I’ve made friends from all over the world and I’ve visited several of them during my solo travels, too.
+This was a perk I didn’t plan on and it turned out that having a flexible approach to my travels has been a huge benefit.
+I’ve been able to adapt and adjust quickly, whether in a new place or meeting new people.”